ESA-APEx/apex_documentation/propagation/enhancement.md

 User Defined Process (UDP) or Application Package.
 This makes it possible to host the algorithm on an NoR platform and provide it as an on-demand service.

-Complementary to this service, the [algorithm hosting service](./hosting.md) is responsible for hosting the algorithms prepared for hosting by the algorithm enhancement service.
-On the other side, the [toolbox cloudification service](./toolboxcloud.md) offers a similar set of features aimed at algorithms that are already available as part of standalone software packages (toolboxes) and makes them available as on-demand APEx-compatible algorithms.
+Complementary to this service, the [Algorithm Onboarding](./onboarding.md) service can provide additional support for hosting the algorithms prepared by the algorithm enhancement service.
+On the other side, the [Toolbox Cloudification](./toolboxcloud.md) service offers a similar set of features aimed at algorithms that are already available as part of standalone software packages (toolboxes) and makes them available as on-demand APEx-compatible algorithms.